Tom Choate: Career and education

 Tom Choate graduated from Colorado A&M, now called Colorado State University, withholding a B.S. degree, and later received both a M.A. and Ph.D. from the University of Montana.
 After graduating from Colorado A&M, Tom traveled to Alaska in search of prosperous jobs.
 He needed employment to avoid being drafted into the Korean War, so Tom, along with a friend, traveled to Alaska.
 Unfortunately, jobs were scarce and Tom eventually joined the Alaska National Guard working as a ski infantryman and radio operator.
 After the war was over, Tom became the first Ranger Naturalist in 1957 for Denali National Park formerly known as Mount McKinley National Park.
-On August 28, 2015, U.S. Secretary of the Interior Sally Jewell, who served during the Obama administration, permanently renamed the National Park to Denali National Park.
 Tom and Charlu married in '62.
 They then moved to New Zealand.
 Tom spent four years doing Antarctic research on penguins and its predators.
 After spending four years in New Zealand, Tom moved his family to South Africa in the late 60s and spent over ten years on the continent launching climbs to Kilimanjaro and many other outdoor activities.
 Tom then moved his family to Anchorage, Alaska in the late 70s and worked throughout the 80s as a Biology professor at Anchorage Community College, now called University of Alaska Anchorage.